jindrichmynarz/dissertation/parts/methods.md

 <!-- Statistical relational learning -->

-Matchmakers based on statistical relational learning (SRL), which we presented in the [@sec:srl], are built on RESCAL [@Nickel2011], In this case, we adopted an existing learning method for the matchmaking task, as explained in the [@sec:method-rescal].
+Matchmakers based on statistical relational learning (SRL), which we presented in [Section @sec:srl], are built on RESCAL [@Nickel2011], In this case, we adopted an existing learning method for the matchmaking task, as explained in [Section @sec:method-rescal].
 Viewed from the perspective of SRL, matchmaking can be conceived as link prediction.
 In our setting, the task of matchmaking is predicting the most likely links between public contracts and their winning bidders.